 ‘Studying for the TOEFL exam can be scary, difficult, and confusing.
 Good Luck TOEFL gives you the answers’.

 ‘There’s a TOEFL® test for every stage of English-language proficiency to guide learning, inform teaching and help students achieve their academic goals’.

 - Test of English as a Foreign

-And how to prepare for it.
+.
 ‘TOEFL stands for Test of English as a Foreign Language and is the most popular standardised test of English proficiency.
-Most people will end up taking the iBT test, so in order to prepare for it, it’s best to know as much about it as possible.
-This includes the time, structure, and number of questions’.
-Multiple sections covering many areas.
+Most people will end up taking the iBT, so in order to prepare for it, it’s best to know as much about it as possible.
+This includes the time, structure and number of questions’.
+Multiple sections covering many aspects.